piotrpasterak/ETL/README.md

 # Dependencies:

+If you want (what is supposed to do at very begging) install all necessary dependency use dependency_installer.py Just run it as a scipt.
+Below details of used modules.

 ## Kivy

 Now that python is installed, open the Command line and make sure python is available by typing python --version.
 Then, do the following to install.